idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 This model of the MSRE utilizes MOOSE to create a 2D, RZ (cylindrical coordinates) mesh of the MSRE.
 Griffin computes neutronics and resulting normalized power source [!citep](Javi23).
-Pronghorn perform medium-fidelity, coarse mesh thermal-hydraulics analysis of the core, upper plenum, pump, downcomer, and lower plenum [!citep](mau23).
+Pronghorn performs medium-fidelity, coarse mesh thermal-hydraulics analysis of the core, upper plenum, pump, downcomer, and lower plenum [!citep](mau23).
 Griffin and Pronghorn are coupled via the `MultiApp` system.
 The parts of the MSRE loop are represented in [MSRE_pgh_mesh_blocks].
 The model is an axisymmetric model with the left vertical axis being the axis of symmetry.

-The fuel salt flows down the `Downcomer`, through the `Lower Plenum`, and up into the `Core`; then, it is collected at the `Upper Plenum`, and, finally, it is recycled through the `Pump`.
+The fuel salt flows down the `Downcomer`, through the `Lower Plenum`, and up into the `Core`; then, it is collected at the `Upper Plenum`, and, finally, it is circulated through the `Pump` into the loop again.
 A porous medium approach is used to model flow conditions in the core with a vertical porosity of `0.22283`.
 No rugosity is assumed when computing the friction factors.
-An anisotropic friction source coefficient keeps the flow approximately 1-Dimensional at the core.
+An anisotropic friction source coefficient keeps the flow approximately 1-Dimensional at the core, to reproduce the fluid behaviors in the core channels.

 !media msr/msre/MSRE_pgh_mesh_blocks.png
        style=width:80%;margin-left:auto;margin-right:auto